m4xed0ut/CarController-WheelColliderVersion/README.md

-# RidgeRacerStyle_CarController
+# CarController-WheelColliderVersion
-My own Wheel Collider-based Ridge Racer-style car controller script written in C# and Unity.
+My own Wheel Collider-based car controller script written in C# and Unity.

 This script also features an implementation of a manual gearbox.